terabitbaci/capstone-lego-inventory/README.md

 I want to add sets/MOCs/parts to my inventory as I check them off my wish list so I can maintain an accurate inventory of my Legos

-as a logged-in user (code) (column to right of item number) I want to enter a bin number for each part so I can maintain a home storage system for my Legos